University Of Illinois At Chicago

 New app aims to empower cancer survivors with disabilities

-Symptom relief CompletedThis study tested a mobile app called WeCanManage designed to help cancer survivors who have disabilities manage long-term effects of their illness and treatment.
-Twenty adults who had breast cancer, head and neck cancer, or sarcoma used the app and reported on their symptoms and…
+Symptom relief CompletedThis study tested a mobile app called WeCanManage designed to help cancer survivors with disabilities manage long-term effects of their illness and treatment.
+Twenty adults who had breast cancer, head and neck cancer, or sarcoma used the app and reported on how helpful and easy i…

 Phase: NA • Sponsor: University of Illinois at Chicago • Aim: Symptom relief